Shri Guru Ramdas Ji

 Bhai Jetha Ji’s devotion and devotion to religion were not hidden from Shri Guru Amardas.
 He also started loving Jetha Ji very much and wanted this love to last forever.
 Meanwhile, Mata Mansa Devi – wife of Guru Amardas Ji, one day suggested the marriage of her younger daughter, Kumari Bhani, and insisted on finding a suitable groom.
-Gurudev Ji spontaneously asked him what kind of groom do you want for their daughter.
+Gurudev Ji spontaneously asked her what kind of groom she wanted for their daughter.
 In reply, Mansa Devi Ji pointed a finger toward Bhai Jetha Ji and said – A young man just like him, the one who is always ready in service.

 To this, Gurudev said that there cannot be any other youth like Jetha Ji, if you want a son-in-law like him, then you’ll have to accept nobody else but him only.
 On this Mansa Devi Ji said – You are right, but in this matter, the discussion should be done with daughter Bhani.
 Then Gurudev Ji called Bhani Ji and wanted to know her will.
 She replied whatever you think is appropriate, I accept everything.